HDFGroup/vol-rest/README.md

 ## III.C.
-HDF5 REST VOL plugin applications and HSDS
+Running HDF5 REST VOL plugin applications

-Running applications that use the REST VOL plugin requires...
+Running applications that use the HDF5 REST VOL plugin requires access to a server which implements the HDF5 REST API (http://hdf-rest-api.readthedocs.io/en/latest/).

-TODO: mention HSDS

 ### III.C.i.
-HSDS Setup

-TODO: HSDS setup details
+Runtime Environment

-For the REST VOL plugin to correctly interact with an HSDS server instance, there are three environment variables the plugin uses which must be first set.
+For the REST VOL plugin to correctly interact with an HDF5 REST API-aware server instance, there are three environment variables (two optional and one required) which should first be set.
 These are:

-    + HSDS_USERNAME -
+    + HSDS_USERNAME - (optional) The username to use for authentication

-    + HSDS_PASSWORD -
+    + HSDS_PASSWORD - (optional) The password to use for authentication

-    + HSDS_ENDPOINT -
+    + HSDS_ENDPOINT - The base URL of the instance (e.g. http://hsdshdflab.hdfgroup.org)

+Note that there are cases where authentication may not be required, such as when simply retrieving the information about a publicly-accessible HDF5 dataset or similar.
+In these cases, it may not be necessary to supply any authentication information and just the HSDS_ENDPOINT environment variable should be set.

 ### III.C.ii.
 Example applications